pmlmodelling/nctoolkit/docs/source/installing.rst

    $ pip install nctoolkit[complete]

-If you have installed the non-complete version of nctoolkit from pypi, you might also want to install cartopy to get better looking plots.
-This has some additional dependencies, so you may need to follow their guide `here <https://pypi.org/project/nctoolkit/>`__ to ensure cartopy is installed fully.
-If you install nctoolkit using conda, you will not need to worry about that.
-Note: cartopy will automatically be installed in the conda version of nctoolkit.
-It is excluded as a core dependency on pypi because it can be difficult to install.

 Once you have installed nctoolkit using pip, you will need to install the system dependencies listed below.